We can help you do something good for the environment while you’re with us – and you don’t even need to do anything.

 But did you know that the same is starting to happen with car repairs?
 Car repairs – and the replacement parts they require – have a big impact on the environment, but our scheme, using ‘green parts’ is supporting a change for the better.
 Established a few years ago, Ageas’ Green Parts programme is going from strength to strength.

 Typically, when a new part is needed for a car, it will come new from the manufacturer.
-This happens on a huge scale; the UK insurance industry replaces nearly 14 million car parts every year, with front bumper parts being the most commonly replaced item, according to figures from Thatcham Research.
+This happens on a huge scale; the UK insurance industry replaced over 15 million car parts in 2021, with front bumper parts being the most commonly replaced item, according to figures from Thatcham Research.

 These new parts don’t come cheap.
 In fact, many damaged cars that could be saved are scrapped due to the cost of a new part outweighing the value of the vehicle.